When it comes to sea views, this hotel doesn’t miss a trick – the 2 pools and themed restaurant soak them up.

 This pool hosts all the water activity sports.
 There's a life guard and the pool is heated in winter, plus a water fountain at the edge.

-Offering Continental breakfast, lunch and snacks, also includes a self service drinks counter.
+The buffet restaurant offers Continental breakfast, lunch and snacks, also includes a self-service drinks counter.

 Meet by the pool for a range activities.
 For example those who are interested in the local cuisine there are tortilla, paella and sangria demonstrations.